jmfulgham/job-scheduler/README.md

 to start the application.

 ### Technical Overview
 In order to move as fast as possible, I decided to use Javascript instead of Typescript.
-I used Express.js to help build the API, and I used MaterialUI components for easy styling.
+I used Express.js to help build the API, and I used React/MaterialUI components for easy styling.

 I stored the csv files in the `/resources` directory, just for better organization.
 All the calculating and data parsing methods are stored in